raspberrypilearning/3D-scene/en/step_3.md

 When you think about a stage or theatre in real life, you understand that the actors can move closer or further away from the audience; so that one can pass in front of another.
 This is called **depth**, and it makes things feel more realistic when you watch them (even cartoons!)

+This will help to create a greater sense of depth in your scene.
+Bigger sprites appear to be closer to the front of the stage with smaller sprites appearing further away.

 --- task ---

 Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”}.
 Take five minutes to think about **your** '3D scene' project.